nzimm/LASP-CTF-2019/setup/home_dir_skel/getting_started.md

 ### Levels
 All of the level information is stored at the `/ctf/` directory.
-Each level contains an `objective` to get you started.
+Each level contains an `objective` file with information to get you started.

-Ask lots of questions, use Google, and don't stress out - if you decide this isn't your jam, feel free to stop after the cutoff.
+Ask lots of questions, use Google, and don't stress out - if you decide this isn't your jam, don't feel pressured to grind all the way to the end.
+The later levels get more difficult, intended to be a challenge throughout the summer.

-### Administrative reccomendations
+### Administrative recommendations
-These are all optional:
+While these are all optional:

 1. Change your password - stay away from reusing important passwords.
     After all, this machine is filled with vulnerable software, and if